Latest news

 May 2023

-Brief study on the restriction of manipulative and consumption-enhancing designs in online shopping
+Brief study on restricting manipulative and consumption-boosting designs in online shopping

-As part of the project "CO:DINA - Transformation Roadmap Digitalisation and Sustainability" of the Wuppertal Institute for Climate, Environment and Energy, Peter Rott has prepared a short study on problems and options for action to restrict manipulative and consumption-enhancing designs in online shopping.
-This can be found here, along with parallel studies by Christoph Busch and Otmar Lell.
+As part of the “CO:DINA – Transformation Roadmap for Digitalisation and Sustainability” project run by the Wuppertal Institute for Climate, Environment and Energy, Peter Rott has produced a short study on the issues and possible courses of action for restricting manipulative and consumption-boosting designs in online shopping.
+You can find this, along with parallel studies by Christoph Busch and Otmar Lell, here.

 1 May 2023

-The department welcomes Soraya Hammou as a new research associate.
+The department welcomes Soraya Hammou as a new research assistant.

 27 April 2023